soranoo/next-css-obfuscator/README.md

 ### 5. Why did I get a copy of the original CSS after partial obfuscation?

-Since the original CSS may referenced by other components not included in the obfuscation, the package will not remove the original CSS to prevent breaking the the site.
+Since the original CSS may be referenced by other components not included in the obfuscation, the package will not remove the original CSS to prevent breaking the the site.

 ### 6. How to deal with CSS cache in PaaS like [Vercel](https://vercel.com/)?